SEND, equality and diversity in swimming1 July 2019

 To achieve this, all learners need access to the best possible teaching and facilities, whether learning at school, outside of school, or into adulthood.

-If you are a learner, parent or carer looking for help on swimming with additional needs, visit out Guidance for Learners or Guidance for Parents/Carers pages and contact us on the contact forms provided.
+If you are a learner, parent or carer looking for help on swimming with additional needs, visit our guidance for learners or guidance for parents/carers pages and contact us on the contact forms provided.

 Equality and diversity and swimming